dyphire/mpv-winbuild/README.md

 > Some media players based on libmpv will need `libmpv-2.dll`.You can upgrade their built-in libmpv version by overwriting libmpv-2.dll.

 ### Release Retention Policy
+- The last build of each month is kept for one years.
-The last 30 weekly builds are kept.
+- The last 30 weekly builds are kept.

 ## Information about packages